doublehops/dhapi/validator/README.md

 easy to use as possible.
 Although common validation rules exist for use, it's easy to create custom ones as well as custom error messages.

+# TODO
+- See if it's possible to add required validation into `RunValidation` function.
+- Add CI/CD to Github rules - `golint` and automated tests.

 ## Example Usage

 You define the rules for each of the struct properties that need to be tested.
 Each